home - Electricity

 Primer application technique

 To use a primer, you need to dilute the purchased soil in water.
-Better if it is drinkable.
+It is better if it is drinkable.
 The composition must be applied with a spray.
 The wall can be checked in an hour.

 How to apply wax correctly